Skip to main content

 3. Click Start on the diagram and add the LLM Text Complete task.

-4. Choose the required LLM provider and model.
+4. Choose the required LLM Provider and Model.

 5. Choose the created AI prompt under the Prompt Template field as shown below: